swcarpentry/python-novice-gapminder/_episodes/01-run-quit.md

 >
 > > ## Solution
 > >
-> > The notebook shows the equation as it would be rendered from latex equation syntax.
+> > The notebook shows the equation as it would be rendered from LaTeX equation syntax.
-> > The dollar sign, `$`, is used to tell markdown that the text in between is a latex equation.
+> > The dollar sign, `$`, is used to tell Markdown that the text in between is a LaTeX equation.
-> > If you're not familiar with latex,  underscore, `_`, is used for subscripts and circumflex, `^`, is used for superscripts.
+> > If you're not familiar with LaTeX,  underscore, `_`, is used for subscripts and circumflex, `^`, is used for superscripts.
 > > A pair of curly braces, `{` and `}`, is used to group text together so that the statement `i=1` becomes the the subscript and `N` becomes the superscript.
 > > Similarly, `-i` is in curly braces to make the whole statement the superscript for `2`.
-> > `\sum` and `\approx` are latex commands for "sum over" and "approximate" symbols.
+> > `\sum` and `\approx` are LaTeX commands for "sum over" and "approximate" symbols.
 > {: .solution}
 {: .challenge}